humdrum-tools/humdrum-documentation/guide/ch24/index.md

 Shell programs can be of arbitrary complexity.
 Below is a shell program (dubbed **leader**) whose purpose is to identify all instances of betrayals of nine classic rules of voice-leading for a two-part input.
-A number of refinements have been added to the program \-- including input file checking, and formatting of the output.
+A number of refinements have been added to the program &mdash; including input file checking, and formatting of the output.

 The program is invoked as follows: